 AAsset@ shall mean the member interest in Owens Corning Energy LLC, a Delaware limited liability company, which member interest is owned by Danno II, L.L.C., a Delaware limited liability company.

-AAsset LLC@ shall have the meaning assigned to such term in the recitals to this and Auction Agreement.
+AAsset LLC@ shall have the meaning assigned to such term in the recitals to this Sale Transfer and Auction Agreement.

 AAsset LLC Agreement@ shall mean the Amended and Restated Limited Liability Company Agreement of Asset LLC dated as of the date hereof.

-Asset LLC Interest@ shall have the meaning assigned to such term in the recitals to this and Auction Agreement.
+Asset LLC Interest@ shall have the meaning assigned to such term in the recitals to this Sale Transfer and Auction Agreement.

-AAuction@ shall have the meaning assigned to such term in Section 4.01 of this and Auction Agreement.
+AAuction@ shall have the meaning assigned to such term in Section 4.01 of this Sale Transfer and Auction Agreement.

 ABankruptcy Law@ shall mean Title 11 of the United States Code, and any applicable Federal, state, local, or other jurisdictional insolvency, reorganization, moratorium, fraudulent conveyance, or similar Law now or hereafter in effect for the relief of debtors.